ahrendsen/CLEED/Readmekarl.md

 		make[2]: *** [latt/latt] Error 1
 		CMakeFiles/Makefile2:383: recipe for target 'latt/CMakeFiles/latt.dir/all' failed

-This one felt familiar, as I have seen the "undefined reference to `main' line before.
+This one felt familiar, as I have seen the "undefined reference to 'main'" line before.
 That fix is easy enough, we just added an empty main() function to the lattice.c program and that error no longer appeared.
 The next two lines mentioning undefined references to